-Boyd Smelter/Mill is associated with the theme of late 19th and early 20th century mining engineering and industry.
-Smelters in Colorado were significant for their advancements in metallurgical engineering.
-Smelters developed advanced methods for mining gold, silver, and industrial metal ore.
-Large regional smelters made most of these contributions; however, smaller local smelters like Boyd would have played a significant role in identifying, defining, and demonstrating these technologies and methods for ores in a specific region.
+Boyd Smelter/Mill is associated with the theme of late 19th and early 20th century mining, engineering, and industry.
+Smelters in Colorado were significant for their advancements in metallurgical engineering, in particular for developing advanced methods for mining gold, silver, and industrial metal ore.
+While large regional smelters made most contributions, smaller local smelters like Boyd Smelter/Mill Site would have played a significant role in identifying, defining, and demonstrating these technologies and methods for ores in a specific region.
 The Boyd Smelter is significant for its contribution to industrial development in Boulder's industrial geography.
-Smelters, such as Boyd, helped bring the railroad industry into a town, which in turn fostered the growth of and reinforced the mining industry within a developing city.8
+Smelters helped bring the railroad industry into a town, which in turn fostered the growth of, and reinforced, the mining industry within a developing city.7

-6 Mundus Bishop, Boyd Smelter Site: Preservation and Interpretation Plan, 5.
+6 Mundus Bishop, Boyd Smelter Site Preservation and Interpretation Plan (Boulder, CO: Historic Boulder, Inc. and City of Boulder Parks and Recreation, 2002), 5.